 After the slide was clean and ready to use, we measured the dimensions.

-Sean was originally worried about the extra weight that the additional piece of plywood would place on the slide.
-However, it worked well, and there is no sagging or distress to the slide.
+Sean was initially worried about the extra weight that the additional piece of plywood would place on the slide.
+However, it worked well, and there was no sagging or distress to the slide.

 We did make a cut in the wood for wires that are running along with the sofa.
 These wires run to the slide controller, and we did not want to interfere with those at all!

-We drilled the plywood along the sides where the previous wood had been screwed in place.
+We drilled the plywood along the sides where the previous wood had been screwed.
 This helped ensure that we did not drill through a wire anywhere on the slide.

 The plywood did not need to be left without a finish because the wood was untreated.
 We went to Home Depot to pick up a piece of carpeting.
 As we were looking at $100 rugs and carpet pieces, we saw a $20 indoor/outdoor rug in a bin.
 This rug was perfect.
 It was thin, yet the rug covered the area where the sofa would sit very nicely (check out a similar rug out on Amazon).
 First, we used a stapler (check it out on Amazon) to attach the rug to the floor.
 We began by stapling the front of the rug underneath the platform to wrap the carpet over the front of the plywood and then easily staple it down.